How to Start a MedTech Startup in Israel: A Complete Founder's Guide

 Step 4: Funding MedTech in Israel

-Total capital needed to reach market for a Class II device: $10-30M over 4-6 years.
-For a Class III device: $30-100M+ over 6-10 years.
-Digital health startups (SaaS-like) can reach market for $3-10M in 2-3 years if regulation is minimal (Class I) or absent (pure wellness).
+Total capital needed to reach market for a Class II device: scope tailored over a multi-year horizon.
+For a Class III device: scope tailored+ over a multi-year horizon.
+Digital health startups (SaaS-like) can reach market for scope tailored in 2-3 years if regulation is minimal (Class I) or absent (pure wellness).

 Step 5: The Israeli MedTech network effect